CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 #### Lock the root Account

 Safeguarding access to the root account is imperative to a secure system.
 Users should not have direct access to the root account.
-This helps to prevent universal changes from being made to the system accidentally.
-By default, the root account is locked.
+This helps to prevent someone from making universal changes to the system accidentally.
+By default, Cumulus Linux locks the root account.

 To verify the root account status, run the following command: